 Due to their plastic construction, both can have a wide range of weights depending on their size.
 Nonetheless, these are generally easy to transport for a single person.
 As a result of their lightweight capabilities, they are also straightforward to store.

-Your bass boat won't be able to cover a small river or creek well.
-Using a kayak or SUP, you can easily float through a foot or two of water.
-As a result, you will not be constrained by your location and will be able to reach fish that previous anglers could not.
+Your bass boat won't be able to cover a small river or creek well, and you can easily float through a foot or two of water using a kayak or SUP.
+As a result, you will not be constrained by your location and can reach fish that previous anglers could not.

 There's an old joke that you've probably heard before.
-It tells how the two happiest days in a boater's life are the day he buys his boat and the day he sells it, which means if you've never owned one before, it can be a pain to maintain.
-Kayaks or SUPs shine in this scenario, and you don't have to do much maintenance apart from occasional rinsing and keeping it out of the elements.
-Let's now dig a little deeper to determine which one will work best for you based on what they both have in common.
+It tells how the happiest days in a boater's life are the day he buys his boat and the day he sells it, which means if you've never owned one before, it can be a pain to maintain.
+Kayaks or SUPs shine in this scenario, and you don't have to do much maintenance apart from occasional rinsing to keep it out of the elements.
+Let's dig a little deeper to determine which will work best for you based on what they both have in common.

-Whether you're casting a Texas rigged worm to a largemouth or chunking a streamer to a brown trout, you have to know what vessel is best for your fishing type.
+Whether casting a Texas-rigged worm to a largemouth or chunking a streamer to a brown trout, you must know the vessel best for your fishing type.

 It can be challenging to get a good back cast from a kayak, and you are so close to the water forces you to focus and make sure your fly doesn't slap behind you.
-Standing up might solve this problem, but keep in mind that you have to move from your seated position and maintain your balance while standing, resulting in you or a piece of gear falling into the water.
+Standing up might solve this problem, but remember that you must move from your seated position and maintain your balance while standing, resulting in you or a piece of gear falling into the water.

-Casting your spincaster or baitcaster is the best method if you want to sit down this close to the water.
-Due to your low position, you can easily cast underneath docks and overhanging tree limbs since your back cast won't go anywhere.
+Casting your spin or bait caster is best if you want to sit down this close to the water.
+Due to your low position, you can easily throw underneath docks and overhanging tree limbs since your back released won't go anywhere.

 Fly fishing and SUPs go together like peanut butter and jelly.
 Since you're standing, you have ample room to backcast because of the extra stability.
-You don't have to waste effort standing up to throw to rising fish if you use an elevated seat or a cooler that straps down.
+If you use an elevated seat or a cooler that straps down, you don't have to waste effort standing up to throw to rising fish.

 There is no reason you should not be able to cast your spinning set up like you can with a kayak.
 You can sit, kneel, or stand.
 Heck, if you want, you can even lie down!

 You can easily cast your fly rod and spinning rod with the SUP.
-Thus, if you want something that will allow you to release quickly, a SUP is your best bet.
+Thus, a SUP is your best bet if you want something that will allow you to release quickly.
 Still, don't ignore kayaks entirely.
 It can be challenging to cast a fly rod, but it is possible.

 A subculture of the fishing world that has to be one of the largest has to be gear heads.
 Gear heads are people who want the newest and best of everything.
 To catch fish, you need the latest lures, tackle boxes, scents, rods, reels, lines, and everything else under the sun, so how much gear you can carry should be essential.

-If you don't purchase a kayak explicitly designed for whitewater rafting, you'll have many storage options.
+You'll have many storage options if you don't purchase a kayak explicitly designed for whitewater rafting.
 You can usually store a tackle box or a small cooler in two areas with elastic straps at sit-ins.
 The paddler also has a flat spot in front of them to store other items and the areas in front and behind.
 With the kayak's lip, you won't worry about your things falling off.

 There are straps in the front and back of most SUPs that can hold a cooler or gearbox that you can use for a seat.

 You can put a few different things there, from a tackle box to food and other smaller items.
-With rod holders attached to your cooler, you can bring a few different setups and various lures and flies.
+With rod holders attached to your cooler, you can bring a few different setups, lures, and flies.
 Now, aside, this is the perfect vessel for the minimalist fisherman.
 The ship can hold everything you need, but not much more.

-Kayaks are the best for storing gear.
-They can hold just about anything you want, and SUPs are great if you're paddle out with only the essentials.
+Kayaks are the best for storing gear, and they can hold just about anything you want, and SUPs are great if you paddle out with only the essentials.

-Many people are unaware that you can strap a motor to these boats designed to be paddled.
+Many people are unaware you can strap a motor to these boats designed to be paddled.

 Using a trolling motor on a kayak is not uncommon, and Trolling along riverbanks or navigating large lakes has been done using them.
 Anglers can quickly get into position with these, and if you're worried about too much rattling and scaring fish, you can turn the motor off and paddle into your spot.
 As a trolling engine, it could only be used to get there.

 Additionally, you can use this when fishing or holding your position during a windy day.
-You can stay in the same area with the trolling motor instead of casting and repositioning.
-It is possible to equip kayaks with outboard motors, but I do not recommend this option.
-An item like that is too heavy to be carried in a kayak made of plastic.
-Do so at your own risk.
+Instead of casting and repositioning, you can stay in the same area with the trolling motor.
+Equipping kayaks with outboard motors is possible, but I do not recommend this option.
+An item like that is too heavy to carry in a plastic kayak, and do so at your own risk.